 About the Practitioner

-Mary Ann has been an activities specialist for nearly two decades.
-In addition to her private practice, she has worked as an activity therapist and director as well as in social service at various skilled nursing facilities, including St. Pauls’ Towers, Salem Lutheran, and the Reutlinger.
+Mary Ann has been an activities therapist for nearly two decades.
+She is an award-winning author of the book Creating a Rich and Meaningful Life in Long-Term Care (Apocryphile Press, 2017) In addition to her private practice, she has worked as an activity director and in social service at various skilled nursing communities, including St. Paul's Towers, Salem Lutheran, and the Reutlinger.
 Many of her clients have Alzheimer’s, Lewy Bodies, and other forms of dementia.
 Other clients struggle with depression, loss, loneliness, and isolation.

 How she works, her mission, and philosophy